holhar/websocketlivestream/README.md

 # websocketlivestream

 This project includes a prototype application that provides push-based live streaming capabilities with WebSockets.
+To emulate a livestream ingress a webcam stream is being captured, stored and transcoded in MPEG-DASH segments by using ffmpeg and mp4box.

 The **app.js** contains the serverside-components of the prototype.
 The client-side equivalent can be found in **public/js**.